kubevirt/monitoring/runbooks/VMCannotBeEvicted.md

 ## Impact

-Such non-migratable VMs block node eviction which can impact operations such as node drain, updates, etc..
+Non-migratable VMs block node eviction.
+This can impact operations such as node drain, updates, etc..

 ## Diagnosis